Summary

 The tumour, some of the surrounding breast tissue (known as the margin) and nearby lymph nodes in the armpit are removed during breast-conserving treatment.
 Most of the breast remains, although it may be smaller than (and a different shape to) the remaining breast.

 A follow-up operation is sometimes needed to make sure the margins of breast tissue surrounding the excised tumour (the place where the tumour was cut out) are free of cancer.
-Breast-conserving treatment includes radiotherapy, which is the use of x-rays to kill any remaining cancer cells.
-Research shows that women have fewer body image and sexuality concerns following breast-conserving treatment than after mastectomy.
+After breast-conserving surgery, most people will be recommended to have radiotherapy, which is the use of high energy X-rays to kill any remaining cancer cells in the breast or armpit.
+Some studies have shown that women may have fewer body image and sexuality concerns following breast-conserving treatment than after mastectomy.

 Mastectomy

-When having a mastectomy your hospital stay will be between two and seven days.
+The recovery from a mastectomy surgery may include a hospital stay between two and seven days.
 In some cases, radiotherapy and chemotherapy might be used after the operation.

 Complications of breast cancer surgery

 All types of surgery carry risks.
-Some of the possible complications of surgery include:
+Some of the possible complications of breast cancer surgery include:

 Side effects of breast cancer surgery

-Some of the side effects that happen in the first few months after surgery include:
+Some of the side effects that can happen in the first few months after surgery include:

 - pins and needles across the chest